thortiede/sbml4j-compose/README.md

 ### 6. Example Data and User information

-There are two example network available in the database.
+There are two example networks available in the database.
-Use the user 'pecax' to retrieve or derive from them.
+Use the user *pecax* to retrieve or derive from them.
 You can get some information on them by sending a GET request to

 <http://localhost:8080/sbml4j/networks>

-Make sure to set the **user** - header to *pecax*.
+Make sure to set the *user* - header to *pecax*.

 ### 7. Drivergenes endpoint